 Story has always been a tiny town named after Dr. George P. Story.
 Dr. Story was an original resident of Ohio who received 173 acres from President Millard Fillmore via a land patent in 1851.
 Upon his arrival, his medical practice, several family farms, a school, and a mill were established, earning the small settlement the nickname “Storyville” among neighboring town residents.

-In the Van Buren Township of Brown County, Story is a quaint tiny community in the center of Indiana, to the south of Indianapolis.
-The story became an actual village in 1882, with the institution of a dry goods store that hosted the town’s first post office and the first church.
+In the Van Buren Township of Brown County, Story is a quaint, tiny community in the center of Indiana, to the south of Indianapolis.
+It became an actual village in 1882, with the institution of a dry goods store that hosted the town’s first post office and the first church.

 Throughout the 1880s and 1890s, the village grew around the grist mill, timber harvest, and agriculture until the Great Depression.
 The town continued growing consistently, although moderately, until the 1900s.

-The community’s highlight constitutes the inauguration of the famous Story Inn in 1978, followed by the purchase of the then-already ghost town of Story in 1980 by the Inn’s owners, Benjamin and Cynthia Schultz.
-Even if the small business is still open today, it’s also why the town found its untimely demise.
+The community’s highlight is the inauguration of the famous Story Inn in 1978, followed by the inn’s owners, Benjamin and Cynthia Schultz, purchasing the then-already ghost town of Story in 1980.
+Even though the small business is still open today, it’s also why the town found its untimely demise.

 A federal bankruptcy followed the sale of the Story Inn from its original owners in 1992.
 The town was sold at a sheriff’s sale in 1999.
 Today, the whole village constitutes the Story Inn, offering a fine dining experience with fresh local ingredients, catering, and bed and breakfast capabilities.

-It has become a tourist attraction, mainly because of its permanent occupant, the so-called “Blue Lady,” a spooky apparition that has been broadly recorded since the 1970s.
+It has become a tourist attraction, mainly because of its permanent occupant, the so-called “Blue Lady,” a spooky apparition broadly recorded since the 1970s.

 Final Thoughts